Holyoke Police investigating possible abduction

 HOLYOKE, Mass.
-(WWLP) – Holyoke Police are investigating the possible abduction of a woman.
+(WWLP) – Holyoke Police are investigating the possible abduction of a woman Friday evening.

 Holyoke Police Lt.
 Isaiah Cruz told 22News police received a report of two men dragging a woman into a vehicle outside an ice cream shop on Main Street early Friday evening.
 Officers are there collecting evidence.